Winter Tyres and the Tyre Hotel

 Winter tyres are designed to be used in Winter conditions which means below 7 - 10 degrees centigrade and when it's wet.

 Don't wait until you wear your summer tyres out though.
-Fit Winter tyres when you really need them and your Summer Tyres can be checked inot the Tyre Hotel.
+Fit Winter tyres when you really need them and your Summer Tyres can be checked into the Tyre Hotel.
 Then, at the end of Winter, your Summer Tyres go back on and the Winter Tyres can be stored safely in the Tyre Hotel.
 This means that you have the right tyres on for the right conditions and each tyre lasts longer.
+Best of all, our Tyre Hotel is FREE!
 It really is Win, Win.

 The below video highlights the benefits of winter tyres in the snow but also shows clearly how all UK motorist could benefit from fitting them for at least half of the year.